Originally published in 2014

 Updated: October 25, 2020

-Antique / Vintage Maple syrup collection bucket from New Hampshire.
+Antique/ vintage maple syrup collection bucket from New Hampshire,

-“Leader” brand: 12,500 ppm lead.
+“Leader” brand: 12,500 ppm Lead.

-Possibly 60 or 70 years old (in 2014).
+This item is possibly 60 or 70 years old (as of 2014).

-When I tested this antique maple syrup bucket in 2014 I was more than disappointed to learn that it was positive for a very high level of Lead.
+When I tested this antique maple syrup bucket in 2014 I was more than disappointed to learn it was positive for a very high level of Lead.

 Why is this a problem?

-Given these buckets are typically made of galvanized metal and the Lead is on the surface (as demonstrated by the fact that these items quickly test positive with a reactive agent home test kit like a LeadCheck® swab), this means that there is a high likelihood of transfer of Lead contamination from the bucket to the syrup contained within the bucket.
+Given these buckets are typically made of galvanized metal and the Lead is on the surface (as demonstrated by the fact these items quickly test positive with a reactive agent home test kit like a LeadCheck® swab), this means that there is a high likelihood of transfer of Lead contamination from the bucket to the syrup contained within the bucket.

 Not only is there a likely transfer of Lead to the food, but this is the FIRST STEP in the process of harvesting maple syrup (collecting the sap in a bucket).
-From here the product is slowly heated to evaporate the moisture content of the sap — which means any Lead may actually be concentrated during with the process of concentrating the sap and turning it into the high-sugar end-product of syrup.
+From here, the product is slowly heated to evaporate the moisture content of the sap — which means any Lead may actually be concentrated during with the process of concentrating the sap and turning it into the high-sugar end product of syrup.

 What’s the solution?